What You Need to Know about Heat Stroke and Summer Running

 - When working out in the summer, try to include rest breaks and use them to stay cool.
 Instead of a 6 mile tempo, try 2 x 3 miles or 3 x 2 miles slightly faster with a short rest.
 Keep a cooler full of towels you’ve frozen the night before and put them on you during the recoveries.

 - Heat illness, though a serious issue, is quite rare.
-Following these steps, along with staying hydrated, taking electrolytes, and listening to your body, should mitigate your risk of overheating when you run on a hot day.
+Following these steps, along with staying hydrated, taking electrolytes (we recommend EnduroPacks Electrolyte Spray), and listening to your body, should mitigate your risk of overheating when you run on a hot day.

 RunnersConnect Master Extra